The Hamptons shoreline at golden hour, Atlantic dunes and beach grass under a low summer sun

 The Roundtree Amagansett

-"Eight cottages on a wildflower meadow.
-The Roundtree feels less like a hotel and more like a friend lent you their summer house — with bicycles."
+"Design-led cottages and rooms set among Amagansett meadows.
+The Roundtree feels less like a hotel and more like a friend lent you their summer house, with bicycles."

 9.3